 The rules of the Scheme and the value of the payments awarded are set by Parliament and are calculated by reference to a tariff of injuries.
 Further information can be obtained at here.
 See NEU guidance on violence in schools and colleges.

 An overview of the ill-health retirement provisions of the Teachers’ Superannuation Scheme has been set out at Appendix 1.
-Further information on these provisions is available on request from NEU Adviceline (England) at 0345 8118111 or, in Wales, from NEU Cymru at 029 2046 5000, or in Northern Ireland from 028 9078 2020.
+Further information on these provisions is available on request from NEU Adviceline (England and Wales) at 0345 8118111 or in Northern Ireland from 028 9078 2020.